Table of Contents[Hide][Show]

 And it only took the Chinese another 700 years to figure out that tea had healing properties and could be applied to herbal medicine.

 Now, this doesn’t mean that your standard continental-breakfast-at-a-chain-hotel-tea can cure your ills.
-Herbal teas are your ticket, and specific varietals for specific ailments.
+Herbal teas are your ticket, and there are specific varieties for specific ailments.

 More than 4,000 years later, human beings have extracted myriad medical uses from the cured leaves of the Camellia sinensis, which is actually an evergreen shrub found in East Asia.